Revealing The Scams Targeting Seniors

 According to CNBC, mortgage applications are up 10% across the country – including Texas.
 This is despite the chastening effect of the recent hurricane, which shaved 20% off mortgage applications in the short term.
-With such an influx of applications and work, a environment is created that is favorable for scammers to operate.
+With such an influx of applications and work, an environment is created that is favorable for scammers to operate.
 Key among the mortgage scams that seniors are falling foul of is the reverse mortgage scams.
-Commonly, scammers with awareness of reverse mortgage fraud will falsely front for a foreclosed or abandoned property.
+Commonly, scammers with an awareness of reverse mortgage fraud will falsely front for a foreclosed or abandoned property.
 A senior will purchase this property and then the funds will be diverted to the scammer.
 This can most effectively be tackled by using legal professionals as an independent third party and not strictly believing the valuation or advice of the seller.

 The Mortgage Closing Scam

 Rather than relying on first-hand interaction with the mortgage seeker, the mortgage closing scam often relies on try-your-hand fraudsters interjecting into the sales process.
 Digital literacy is often lacking in the senior generation, as identified by the Austin government who have introduced digital learning for seniors.
 For those not in the know, an email will appear in the inbox of those involved in the buying process purporting to provide new sale details.
 Soon after, if successful, an unwitting person will deposit funds into the account of the scammer – rather than the house seller.